paranerd/backup-manager/README.md

 8. When prompted by the script, paste that token

 ## How it works
-1. Github
+1. GitHub
+    - Archive
         - Goes through all your repositories and backs up the latest release
         - Saves each repository as [repository_name]-[tag].zip (e.g. my-project-1.0.zip)
         - Older versions of the same repository will be removed (so there's only the most recent version backed up)
+    - Non-archive
+        - Uses `git` (requires `git` to be set up) to `clone` or `pull --rebase`
 2. Google Drive
     - Mirrors the folder structure of your Drive to your backup-path
     - For regular files it compares the MD5-Hash to determine whether to download it or not (to avoid overhead)